QVLx-Labs/Salvum_Prebuilt_Native/README.md

 sudo ./install_salvum.sh
 ```

-This will then unpack the tarball into an slm directory.
-Once finished, cd into the slm directory and run:
+The script unpacks contents into an slm directory and set up the environment.
+When finished, cd into slm/ and run:
 ```
 sudo ./salvum
 ```